futoin/cid-tool/README.rst

   - **14.04 LTS - Trusty**
   - **16.04 LTS - Xenial**
-  - **16.10 - Yakkety**
   - **17.04 - Zesty**

 * **Other Linux**

-  - it should work without issues, if system packages are installed manually
+  - it should work without issues, if system packages are installed manually.

 Setup
 -----